The Good United States Artificial Intelligence (AI) Group

 3. Participate in rule making, algorithms development, and data gathering;

-4. Use good clean data;
+4. Use good clean structured data;

 7. Protect AI with IP such as patents and trade secrets;